-- 20. Stratford-upon-Avon BC will provide three boats. - a.
-The Adaptive Safety Boat, Juno, with its drop-down bow, will carry one helm and two crew who will undertake the rescues. - b.
-The Rib and the launch Felix will each carry one helm and one crew member. - 21.
+- 19. Stratford-upon-Avon BC will provide three boats. - The Adaptive Safety Boat, Juno, with its drop-down bow, will carry one helm and two crew who will undertake the rescues. - Launches Felix and Patience will each carry one helm and one crew member. - 20.
 Safety Boat Crews.
-Crews are to be: - a.
-To be qualified to RYA Level 2, Safety Boat with SUABC Power Boat Induction. - b.
-Competent rescuers - c.
-Certified in Emergency First Aid at Work - d.
-All boat crews will be dressed to enter the water (As appropriate to the conditions on the day) and will wear hi vis class 3. - 22.
-Safety Boat Setup.
-All boats will be fully equipped with all equipment required in Row Safe and have prop guards fitted. - a.
-Boats will operate on Channel 6 VHF and monitor Channel 1.
+Crews are to be: - To be qualified to RYA Level 2, Safety Boat with SuABC Power Boat Induction or equivalent - Competent rescuers - Certified in Community First Aid Level 2 (VTQ) - All boat crews will be dressed to enter the water (As appropriate to the conditions on the day) and will wear hi vis class 3.

-- b.
-The locations of these safety boats will be at areas of most risk of collision or capsize, and at positions to maintain the best possible line of site to allow for rapid casualty extraction form the water if required. - c.
-The safety boat provider may decide to change positions to provide the best coverage on the day.
-The safety provider shall agree any change of position with the Regatta Safety Office. - 23.
+- 21. Safety Boat Setup.
+All boats will be fully equipped with all equipment required in Row Safe and have prop guards fitted. - Boats will operate on Channel 1 - The locations of these safety boats will be at areas of most risk of collision or capsize, and at positions to maintain the best possible line of site to allow for rapid casualty extraction form the water if required. - The safety boat provider may decide to change positions to provide the best coverage on the day.
+The safety provider shall agree any change of position with the Regatta Safety Office. - 22.
 River Traffic.
 The river is not 'closed' to traffic.
 River traffic will be controlled by the Traffic Marshal situated at the Ferry on the theatre side.
 This marshal will liaise with all concerned to ensure racing is suspended whilst non-regatta traffic clears the course.
 He/she will control the safe progress of crews from boating to the start.
 The Traffic Marshal must confirm that the course is clear prior to any resumption in racing.
 The duty Co-ordinating Umpire will consult the marshal or the co-located umpire before authorising the re-start of racing.
 Please be aware that local navigation rules state that vessels should keep to the right when approached by another vessel moving in the opposite direction